aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Max distance
      - The maximum allowed distance between neighbouring localisations of a track.
 Use this to filter tracks where the molecule jumps location between successive time points.

+   * - Max populations
+     - The maximum number of populations to fit.
+The best model should be chosen based on the log-likelihood based information criterion and the population parameters.
+Populations that have multiple fractions with a similar residence time should be ignored.

    * - Max trace length
      - The maximum length of tracks.
 Used to truncate the residence time histogram.